roblanc/digital-garden-jekyll-template/_pages/index.md

 [[Notes]] - These scribblings primarily serve as an expository outlet for my own edification: they roughly constitute the arena wherein my thought processes roam and ruminate.

-[[Notes from books]]📚 - A bazaar of bottled brilliance and bracketed bits of brilliance distilled from a broad buffet of brainy breadths.
+[[Notes from books]] - A bazaar of bottled brilliance and bracketed bits of brilliance distilled from a broad buffet of brainy breadths.

 ## Thoughts

 [[A Hannibalistic aproach to life]]